MichaelMMacLeod/utrl/README.md

 ### `E007`

-Two definitions can match the same term.
+Two definitions exist which match the same term(s).
 A given input term may be matched by at most one definition.

 #### Example (exactly the same pattern)